devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - AWS WAF is a web application firewall that helps protect your web applications from common web exploits that could affect application availability, compromise security, or consume excessive resources.
 With AWS Config, you can track changes to WAF web access control lists (web ACLs).
 - It is easy to deploy and protect applications deployed on either Amazon CloudFront as part of your CDN solution, the Application Load Balancer that fronts all your origin servers (but not a Network Load Balancer), or Amazon Rest API Gateway for your APIs, also AppSync GraphQL API, Cognito user pool, App Runner service, Verified Access instance and Amplify.
+- Customers who have the technical expertise to manage their own monitoring and mitigation of application layer attacks can use AWS Shield together with AWS WAF rules to create a comprehensive DDoS attack mitigation strategy.

 ## Storage